alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 This is not like running Conway's game of life on a big board:
 I doubt it is even possible to replicate human brains with a crude simulation that just has zeros and ones, and still get conscious creatures.
-But let's suppose for a moment it can be done.
+But suppose for a moment that it can be done.

 How can the simulation be kept reasonably coherent?
 Anyone who has played games for a while quickly starts to get patterns, repetitions and inconsistencies.
+In this situation the simulated characters get unlimited freedom to do what they like.
 For instance, if in my world I get an EEG, would it reflect my real brain waves, or just be some standard (or randomized) graph?
 What about an MRI?
-What about a technology which hasn't even been invented in the Simulators' universe, like
+What about a technology which hasn't even been invented in the Simulators' universe, like perhaps
 [deep brain stimulation](https://en.wikipedia.org/wiki/Deep_brain_stimulation)?
+Should it do anything to the simulated brains?

 Bostrom centers on the amount of computing power, but he disregards information storage which is the real issue.